We use both 24K Fairtrade Gold and recycled gold to make our designs with our own hands and tools.

 Curious what else our jewelers can do?
 Discover our Custom Jewelry here!

 With over 80 years of combined bench experience in old-world artisan techniques, our jewelers are capable of anything and everything.
-We'll even use your old gold and gems to create a brand new design!
+We'll even use your old gold and gems to make new jewelry out of old.
+Learn more about how we can work together.
+We can definitely show you How to repurpose old jewelry to create a totally new design that you'll love!

 Just get in touch here.